armory/spinnaker-operator/README.md

 $ kubectl apply -n spinnaker-operator -f deploy/operator/cluster
 ```

+If you use a namespace other than `spinnaker-operator`, replace `spinnaker-operator` with your namespace.

 ## Spinnaker Installation

-Once you've installed CRDs and operator, check out examples in `deploy/spinnaker/`.
+Once you've installed CRDs and Operator, check out examples in `deploy/spinnaker/`.
 Below the
 `spinnaker-namespace` parameter refers to the namespace where you want to install
 Spinnaker.
 It is likely different from  the operator's namespace.

 ### Example 1: Basic Install

-**Important**: In `deploy/spinnaker/basic/spinnakerservice.yml`, change the `config.persistentStorage` section to point to an s3 bucket you own or use a different persistent storage.
+**Important**: In `deploy/spinnaker/basic/spinnakerservice.yml`, change the `config.persistentStorage` section to point to an S3 bucket you own or use a different persistent storage.

-`spinnakerservice.yml` currently points to version `1.17.1` but you can install any version of Spinnaker with the operator.
-Just change the version in the manifest.
+`spinnakerservice.yml` currently points to version `1.17.1`, but you can install any version of Spinnaker.
+Change the version in `spinnakerservice.yml` to the version you want to install.

 ```bash
 $ kubectl create ns <spinnaker-namespace>